OfficeDev/outlook-dev-docs/docs/add-ins/get-attachments-of-an-outlook-item.md

 # Get attachments of an Outlook item from the server

-An Outlook Add-in cannot pass the attachments of a selected item directly to the remote service that runs on your server.
+An Outlook add-in cannot pass the attachments of a selected item directly to the remote service that runs on your server.
 Instead, the add-in can use the attachments API to send information about the attachments to the remote service.
 The service can then contact the Exchange server directly to retrieve the attachments.

 To send attachment information to the remote service, you use the following properties and function: